SamSalvatico/truelayer/README.md

 ```
 The `pokemonMaster` property is injected thanks to the DI.
 - The PokemonMaster, that concretely is *app/Libraries/PokemonMaster/TrueLayer.php*, look for the requested Pokemon.

+## Production TODO

+To run it in production the following steps should be implemented:
+- Basic Auth on APIs;
+- Improve caching system, e.g. using Redis;
+- Insert APIs docs;
+- Improve and insert missing tests;
+- Differentiate log files, e.g. inserting one to log requests to POKEAPI, ...;
+- Check which packages in composer and in dockerfile are strictly needed.